Sliema: Etymology

-Sliema may have gotten its name from the Our Lady of Good Voyage Chapel, that now no longer exists.
+Sliema may have got its name from the Our Lady of Good Voyage Chapel, that now no longer exists.
 It periodically served as a reference point for the sailors and fishermen in Marsamxett Harbour.
 The construction age of the church is unknown but it was included in a map by the Order of St. John even before being handed the Maltese islands to them.
 The name could thus be connected with the first words of the Hail Mary prayer, which in Maltese is Sliem Għalik Marija.

 There is also a possibility that the origin is from an Arabic first name or a Hebrew family name.

 History

-The Knights of Malta Period
+The Knights of Malta period

 At the Great Siege of 1565, il-Qortin, as it was then known, was a camp centre for Turkish troops led by Dragut.
 He met his fate there, having been killed by a bombardment from Fort St. Elmo at the other flank of Marsamxett Harbour, where Sliema stands.
 Fort Tigné was eventually built by the Knights of St. John in the late 18th century and further developed by the British in later years.